Nora-Qiu/yuqi.github.io/content/publications/Detection of DoH Tunnels with Dual-Tier Classifier/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: International Conference on Mobility, Sensing and Networking
-publication_short: In *ICW*
+publication_short: MSN

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: DNS over HTTPS (DoH) has been deployed to provide confidentiality in the DNS resolution process.
+However, encryption is a double-edged sword in providing security while increasing the risk of data tunneling attacks.
+Current approaches for plaintext DNS tunnel detection are disabled.
+Due to the diversity of tunneling tool variations and the low proportion of tunneled traffic in real situations, detecting malicious behaviors is becoming more and more challenging.
+In this paper, we propose a novel behavior-based model with Dual-Tier Tunnel Classifier (DTC) for tool-level DoH tunneling detection.
+The major advantage of DTC is that it can not only capture existing tunneling tools but also explore unknown ones in the wild.
+In particular, DTC considers data imbalance, which improves robustness of the model in the open environment.
+Our method has been proven successful in both closed and open scenarios, achieving 99.99 % accuracy in detecting known malicious DoH traffic, 96.93% accuracy in unknown and 95.31 % accuracy in identifying malicious DoH tunnel tools.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
   # - Large Language Models